220214-Java-React/notes/CDE-Playbook.md

 a.
 Understanding Microservices architecture in comparison with the traditional architecture.
 b.
 High level overview of Debugging, load-balancing, orchestration, auto-scaling, containerization, discovery in context to microservices etc.

-5. Security, authorization and authentication specifics (to be including in the next curriculum update.
-Not applicable for cohorts graduating in the near future)
-a.
-Focus on OAuth and Spring security with emphasis on authorization and authentication.

 ## Common Interview Questions (April 2022)
 ### Java